-- New Zealand's growing and ageing population, which means increasing demand for dental technicians to make dental appliances
+- New Zealand's growing and ageing population, resulting in an increasing demand for dental technicians to make dental appliances

 - growing popularity of cosmetic dentistry – dental technicians are needed to prepare crowns and veneers for cosmetic procedures

-Many employers prefer graduates who have some hands-on experience, as well as academic training.
-This means your chances of securing a full-time job after you graduate are best if you do part-time dental technician work while studying.
-You can approach local employers and ask if they have any positions available.
+Most employers prefer graduates who have work experience, as well as academic training.
+Chances of getting a full-time job after you graduate are best if you do part-time dental technician work while studying.

 Dental technicians commonly self-employed